 - The major fixed-date event in April is Anzac Day on April 25, which is marked throughout the country with dawn services, wreath-laying, parades, or a combination of these.
 The national focal point of Anzac Day commemorations is the Australian War Memorial in Canberra.
 Expect dawn services and parades in cities and major towns.
 Sydney holds a dawn service at the Cenotaph in Martin Place and a parade through George St which then turns toward Hyde Park where the Anzac Memorial stands.

 - Sydney's Royal Easter Show is an annual livestock show that's taken place since 1823 and is held for two weeks around the weekend of Easter.
 Now, the show is Australia's largest annual event and draws more than 800,000 people.
 It's a two-week event held before Easter, held on April 3–14, 2020.

 - During the Easter weekend, Byron Bay holds the Eastern Roots & Blues Festival at Red Devil Park.
 Blues, reggae, and roots-pop are complemented with alternative country, hip-hop, soul, world, and rock genres at this massive music festival, about two hours south of Brisbane.

 - Barossa Valley holds the bi-annual Vintage Wine Festival.
-It's the longest running wine tourism event in Australia and takes place during odd-numbered years, with the next one scheduled for April 14–18, 2021.
+It's the longest-running wine tourism event in Australia and takes place during odd-numbered years, with the next one scheduled for April 14–18, 2021.

 April Travel Tips

-- If you're going to visit Uluru, also known as Ayers Rock, don't forget a fly-net for your hat.
-This a popular time for those annoying buggers and travelers who have forgotten theirs have regretted it!
+- If you're going to visit Uluru, also known as Ayers Rock, don't forget a fly-net for your hat to keep insects out of your face.